Sage-Bionetworks/Genie/README.md

 These are instructions on how you would develop and test the pipeline locally.

 1. Be sure you are invited to the Synapse GENIE Admin team.
-1. Install the package locally
+1. Clone this repo and install the package locally.

     ```
     pip install -e .